georgelza/Polaris_Pg_Flink/README.md

 or

 ### 2. via infrastructure ...

 -  `cd infrastructure`
+-  `make pull_base`
--  `make pull_all`
+-  `make pull`
 -  `make build`

-At this point we can startup the minimum environment or the full stack.
+At this point we can startup the minimum environment to make sure our Polaris/Postgres and MinIO is working, or the full stack which adds the Apache Flink cluster.

 ## Run the Stack

-### 1. Minimal Environment (Polaris, Postgres and MinIO), which will use `<Project Root>/devlab/docker-compose-basic.yml`
+1. Minimal Environment (Polaris, Postgres and MinIO), which will use `<Project Root>/devlab/docker-compose-basic.yml`

    - `make run_base`

    - ... look around

    - `make down`

-### 2. Full Environment (Polaris, Flink, Postgres and MinIO), which will use `<Project Root>/devlab/docker-compose-flink.yml`
+2. Full Environment (Polaris, Flink, Postgres and MinIO), which will use `<Project Root>/devlab/docker-compose-flink.yml`

    - `make run`

    - ... run shadowtraffic,
    - Execute Flink SQL to move the data from the CDC source tables into our apache Iceberg tables configured with persistent storage on our MinIO object storage service, aka S3 service.

    - `make down`

 ### Notess